 As Ohio’s population continues to grow in culture and custom, it is becoming more obvious that certain population groups lack the resources and/or support to access healthcare equally.
 Bridging the gap between these communities and health care programs and services is the focus of our work.
 Much of our work is considered community-engaged, in which members of a community identify local health disparities and are kept at the center of our research efforts to gain greater understanding of their needs and ways in which we can help.
 Our team utilizes the following steps:

 At the Office of Health Equity, we ask the questions no one else is asking.
 After 19 years of service, we know how to work effectively across cultures.
-We engage the communities we are serving from the beginning and keep them at the center of our research efforts to gain greater understanding of their needs and how we can help.
+That’s one of the reasons our work is nationally recognized and valued by other public health and healthcare organizations.

 Melissa K. Thomas, PhD, MSPH, MSA, MCHES

 Director, Sponsored Programs and Office of Health Equity